Earth – Bethesda based outfit (pre-1992). More info req’d.

 Elephants Home – Rhyl indie band of the 1996-98 explosion, feat; Jon Yale, Steve Buckley (later of Mr Big Time recs) on bass, Steve Hughes (drms) (later of Pineapple).
 Noted for tracks like I’m Only Dreamin’ and Get High.
 Rec a track for TV show The Electric Chair (HTV Wales), Paul Hammond from The Forge then introduced Jon Yale (voc,gtr) and fellow band member Tim Higgins (gtr) to Steve Buckley and Steve Hughes to play two showcase gigs in Rhyl.
 The Elephants Home later split a few months after the showcases.

 Bethan Elfyn – Radio One Sessions In Wales presenter and freelance journalist from Bangor, moved onto Radio Wales (c2008) presenting an early Saturday evening show.
-Also editor of Intro zine and BBC Horizons (see South section) (website)
+Has also been editor of Intro zine and BBC Horizons (see South section) (website)

-Ella Mae Sueref – 17 year old singer/songwriter in a jazz-style (c2009) from Abergele.
+Ella Mae Sueref – singer/songwriter in a jazz-style (c2009) from Abergele.
 With a voice like honey, Ella occasionally has a backing band to accompany her piano, feat; Liam Rickard (gtr), Alex Gibson (gtr), Zacky Storm (drms) (website)

 Carwyn Ellis – Anglesey native (b.09.08.73) who is in Cardiff based Colorama and also operates as Zarelli.
 Has also worked as producer, arranger, sessionist for several artists such as Edwyn Collins, Shane Macgowan, Oasis, Unkle, The Pretenders.